Interviews

 To replicate this process with NMS Interview, you would need to email your candidates separately asking for their date preferences and then manually schedule them into interviews as described in the section on Managing Events.

 However, the problem with this approach is that a candidate's preferences at one point in time may change when they receive interview invitations from other training sites.
 That is why NMS Interview is designed to empower candidates to take control of their schedule and book themselves.
-Training Sites can set a Lockout Date to ensure no cancellations or rescheduling occur on or after a certain date, but giving candidates the flexibility to choose their own schedule increases candidate satisfaction, reduces cancellations, and minimizes manual effort associated with rescheduling, both for applicants and training sites.
+Training Sites can set a lockout date to ensure no cancellations or rescheduling occur on or after a certain date, but giving candidates the flexibility to choose their own schedule increases candidate satisfaction, reduces cancellations, and minimizes manual effort associated with rescheduling, both for applicants and training sites.
 If a candidate cannot find a suitable date that is available, they should be encouraged to contact the training sites to discuss alternate options.

 Managing Candidates